ibm-functions/composer/docs/COMMANDS.md

 ```
 If the `--ast` option is specified, the `compose` command only outputs a JSON
 representation of the Abstract Syntax Tree for the composition.

+If the `--js` option is specified, the `compose` command outputs the conductor
+action code for the composition.

 # Deploy